 From your hotel you go to the jetty to get a boat to the Ballestas Islands, a half hour or so boat trip from the mainland.
 These islands are inhabited by boobies, pelicans, sea lions and penguins.

-The wind and the sea has eroded the rocks into many arches and intriguing caves, these give the islands their name ballesta which means bow, as in archery.
+The wind and the sea have eroded the rocks into many arches and intriguing caves, these give the islands their name ballesta which means bow, as in archery.

 You will also see the 128 meter high Candelabra that is etched into the land close to the cliffs.
 No one is sure of its origins, and there are many points of view as to its purpose, ranging from a signpost to the Nazca Lines, to a signal for pirates.